leapwallet/cosmos-node-setup/docs/blockchain-nodes/osmosis/osmo-test-4/validator.md

 # Validator

 Follow these steps to set up an Osmosis `osmo-test-4` validator:
-1. Enter a terminal multiplexer session because the next step is a long-running process:
+1. Install:

     ```shell
-    tmux
-    ```
-2. Install:

-    ```shell
     curl -sL https://get.osmosis.zone/install > i.py && python3 i.py
     ```
-3. Exit the terminal multiplexer:
+2. Set the chain ID:

     ```shell
-    exit
+    $DAEMON_NAME config chain-id osmo-test-4
     ```
-4. Set the chain ID:

-    ```shell
-    osmosisd config chain-id osmo-test-4
-    ```
-5. Only follow this step on servers for validators.
+3. Only follow this step on servers for validators.
 Set up the [key](../../../key.md).
-6. Only follow this step on servers for validators where you haven't previously created a validator with the key's address.
+4. Only follow this step on servers for validators where you haven't previously created a validator with the key's address.
 Create the validator:
    1. Get some tokens from the [faucet](https://faucet.osmosis.zone/#/) if you don't have any.
    2. Create the validator: